Search This Blog

 The communication model involves a sender passing information through a channel with the goal that that this is received and interpreted by the receiver.
 Now, right in that communication model explanation lies the important requirement of communication - It is not about what the sender planned to send but what the receiver interpreted from the message.

-Consider, for instance, the difference between two messages that I heard from my Math teacher several years back while I was preparing to enter college.
+Consider, for instance, the difference between two messages that I heard from my math teacher several years back while I was preparing to enter college.
 Both messages A and B have the same number of words in the same location except for the placement of the comma, which changes the entire meaning of the message.
 Although my Math teacher was teaching this to construct the right mathematical equation by placing the mathematical symbols correctly, he also communicated the powerful message of the importance of punctuations.

 Message A: "Hang him not, leave him"